jbloit/portfolio-intl/src/pages/petiteFabrique.en.md

 I took part in the team led by [BrutPop](http://brutpop.blogspot.com/), comisionned to prototype a dozen of these installations, in order to gather user feedback early on in the design process of the exhibit space.

-During the Easter hoilday, our prototypes were tried out by over a thousant visitors.
+During the Easter holiday, our prototypes were tried out by over a thousand visitors.

 ![Compositrain](../img/philharmoniePetiteFabrique/train_1.jpg)